 Cover image by Vanit Janthra/iStock

-On the pathway to decarbonization, energy efficiency, renewable power and direct electrification can reduce economywide emissions by about 85%.
-These solutions cut greenhouse gas pollution from electricity production, light and low-temperature industrial processes and certain applications within transportation.
+On the pathway to decarbonization, energy efficiency, renewable power and direct electrification can reduce emissions from electricity production, light and low-temperature industrial processes and certain applications within transportation by about 85%.
 Decarbonizing the last 15% or so of the economy’s emissions — comprising commercial transport (aviation, shipping and long-distance trucking) and heavy industry (including concrete, steel, petrochemicals and refining) — will be difficult, because these are energy-intensive sectors with a variety of emission sources.
 Clean hydrogen could meet some of these needs.

 Hydrogen fuel has been a hot topic for decades, but only recently has it moved from pipedream to potential reality.
 Limited by costs, safety concerns and the availability of alternative energy sources, views of hydrogen as a practical solution have waxed and waned.